deshaw/pyflyby/doc/README.txt

 Mandatory imports
 -----------------

-Within a certain project you may have a policy to always certain imports.
+Within a certain project you may have a policy to always include certain imports.
 For example, maybe you always want to do "from __future__ import division" in all files.

 You can put the following in any file reachable from $PYFLYBY_PATH: